ASKnetCommunity/LEAD/README.md

 The project calls for independent stories of experts, and shall be collected and documented for future reference in community inspiration and empowerment.

+The local expertise can
+- lead trainings
+- collaboration
-The local expertise can lead trainings, collaboration, gatherings and much more.
+- gatherings and much more.
 Feel free to contact any of the peers in your region or [suggest another profile](https://github.com/ASKnetCommunity/LEAD/issues) to be added.
 You might also want to contact one of the partner Hubs for participation.

 If you want to take part, you can start with creating a profile for yourself.
 You [find the tutorials here](https://github.com/ASKnetCommunity/LEAD/wiki).